jeevankarnati/reset-jira-instance/README.md

 The tool will:

 1. Connect to your Jira instance using the provided credentials
-2. Systematically delete all projects, workflows, schemes, screens, custom fields, statuses, and issue types
+2. Systematically delete all projects, workflows, schemes, screens, custom fields, field configurations, field configuration schemes, statuses, issue types, and issue resolutions
 3. Display progress and results in the console

 ## Important Notes